Contributors

 Understanding what cost per acquisition (CPA) is and how it works can help businesses make better decisions about their marketing budgets and strategies.
 By tracking this metric over time and continually optimizing campaigns based on performance data gathered from analytics tools such as Google Analytics and Adobe Analytics, businesses can ensure they are getting the most out of their advertising investments while also keeping costs low—allowing them to maximize profits without breaking the bank on ad spend!
 With these tips in mind, businesses should be able to get more bang for their buck when it comes to advertising!

-Cost per acquisition (CPA) is a metric used to measure the cost of acquiring a new customer or client.
-It is calculated by dividing the total cost of a marketing campaign by the number of conversions or customers acquired as a result of that campaign.
+Cost per acquisition is calculated by dividing the total cost of a campaign (such as advertising spend, agency fees, etc.) by the number of conversions generated by that campaign.